Skip to Main Content

 What Happened?

-A researcher was preparing for an experiment, in which she planned to use a thin, sterile glass pipette to transfer samples.
-While handling the pipette, the tip broke off and a piece of glass cut through the researcher’s glove causing a laceration on her hand.
+A researcher was preparing an experiment in which they planned to use a thin, sterile glass pipette to transfer samples.
+During handling, the pipette tip broke off; a fragment of the broken glass penetrated the researcher's glove and lacerated their hand.

 What Was The Cause?